Johnferguson1440/Single_page2/README.md

 could be used together and which ones cannot.
 Deployed the application using Heroku

 #Heroku Deployment Tutorial-https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true
+!!!!MAKE SURE YOU SAVE YOUR DOTENV  INFORMATION ON THE HEROKU SITE UNDER SETTINGS IN CONFIG VARS!!!!
+This makes it so your code can talk to your deployed database.

 #Modules used for this project:
 Express, body-parser, morgan, dotenv, and pg.